bhavesh-chainani/topic_modelling/README.md

 ### **Compute Model Perplexity and Coherence Score**

 Model perplexity and topic coherence provide a convenient measure to judge how good a given topic model.
 In this project, I will particularly focus on topic coherence score, by identifying the number of topics which maximises this metric.
-The Coherence score creates content vectors of words using their co-occurrences and, after that, calculates the score using normalized pointwise mutual information (NPMI) and the cosine similarity.
+The score measures the degree of semantic similarity between high scoring words in each topic.
+In this fashion, a coherence score can be computed for each iteration by inserting a varying number of topics.
 This snippet of code showcases how the scores and topic numbers are iterated through the model.

 ```python
 topics = []